jawu/meap_smtp/README.md

 meap_smtp
 =========
+meap - mailing easy as pie - from easy as pie labs

-A very basic smtp server for testing the clients of students in the network communication class at fh flensburg
+This is a very basic smtp server implementation in python.
+Only coded for testing purposes.